 The main reason why babies and toddlers are susceptible to fluoride overload is due to two reasons:

-- Tasty, sweet toothpaste that young children naturally want to swallow.
+- Tasty, sweet toothpaste (kid toothpaste or training toothpaste) that young children naturally want to swallow.

 - Babies and toddlers aren’t able to spit properly, thus leaving more toothpaste in the mouth.